icon-project/icon-project.github.io/docs/audit_checklist.md

 ```

 ## Vault
-Anybody can view data stored in public blockchain network.
-Accordingly, it is strongly recommended to save personal data such as password off the blockchain network even if it is encrypted.
+Anybody can view the data stored in public blockchain network.
+It is strongly recommended to save personal data such as password off the blockchain network even if it is encrypted.
 ```python
 # Bad
 def changePassword(self, _account: Account, _passwd: str):